 If you’ve read my article on Aging Cycles then you know a little about how I view and treat menopause.
 In this article, I'll go deeper into a Chinese Medicine approach to the symptoms.
-Let me briefly explain each of those:
+Let us get an insight into each one:

 What Is Yin Deficiency?

 Yin is the substance of the body that is responsible for cooling, moisturizing, and calming.
 Around the age of 50, Yin takes a huge nose dive, almost as if it has run its course, and then we lose all of the wonderful qualities that Yin provides us.
 Yin does come back eventually but it takes a little more effort on our part to keep it strong.

 Qi Stagnation with Heat: A Stress Ball that Causes Heat